Heritage at Risk

 - Some assets cannot be reused and the high cost of full repair is not always justifiable.
 For such structures and sites, the only long-term solution is one of managed decline once the historic significance of the asset has been carefully recorded.

-English Heritage is committed to securing a reduction in the number of heritage assets at risk, focusing first on sites on the Heritage at Risk Register.
-For information on reducing the risks visit www.english-heritage.org.uk/risk
+English Heritage is committed to securing a reduction in the number of heritage assets at risk, focusing first on site on the Heritage at Risk Register.

 Investing in England's heritage at risk